NotePlan/plugins/jgclark.Summaries/README.md

 **When to use the command**: It's up to you!
 I run  /appendProgressUpdate as part of my daily note (see [Calling from a Template](#calling-from-a-template) below), but you might want to do it at the end of a day/week/month in those notes.

-In each of these commands note that:
-- all notes in the special folders (@Archive, @Templates and @Trash) are **ignored**.
-Others can be exluded too using the `foldersToExclude` setting.
-- these commands require **some setup**, so it knows what you want to summarise.
+All these commands require **some setup**, so it knows what you want to summarise.
 Do this in the Plugin Preferences panel by clicking the gear button on the 'Summaries' line.
-Each setting has an explanation, and they are grouped into relevant sections.
+Each setting has an explanation (below), and they are grouped into relevant sections.

 The command output can include little **"sparkline" graphs**, as a simple in-line visualisation of the recorded activity for each item you're tracking, where the time period is a month or less.
 A dot `.` indicates there's no data for that day; the height of the bar indicates the value of that day, relative to the maximum in that time period.
 The mimimum is always 0, not the lowest value, and that is always shown as an empty space.